Yeah, yeah. You’re probably already thinking “Oh, wow. Another blog article about how cold calling may or may not be dead, how dull”.

 Creating your ideal customer profile (ICP)

-So, first step to ensuring our cold-call is a sort of cold/warm call is to identify your ICP.
+So, the first step to ensuring our cold-call is a sort of cold/warm call is to identify your ICP.
 I’ve seen the best sales teams focus on:

 - Commercial fit